-A Senior Citizen is a resident Indian who is of the age of 60 years or above at any time during the respective financial year.
+A Senior Citizen is a resident Indian who is of the age of 60 years and above and a very Senior Citizen is a resident Indian who is of the age of 80 years or above at any time during the respective financial year.

 For ordinary individual tax payers the basic exemption limit, upto which he is not required to pay any tax is presently fixed at Rs.
 2.50 lakhs for A.Y.
-2019-20.
-However, for Senior Citizens, the basic exemption limit is fixed at a higher figure of Rs.
+2020-21.
+However, for Senior Citizens the basic exemption limit is fixed at a higher figure of Rs.
 3 lakhs.
-Senior Citizens who are aged 80 years or more, do not have to pay any tax upto Rs.
-5 lakhs of annual total income.
+Very Senior Citizens do not have to pay any tax or file return upto Rs 5 lakhs of annual total income.

 Exemption from payment of advance tax